nikolasbasler/BEARCAVE/README.md

 The BEARCAVE provides an environment for establishing and maintaining such a shared data repository.
-The BEARCAVE distribution includes all necessary scripts and will automatically download and install the necessary software via the Miniconda package and environment manager ([<span class="underline">https://conda.io/docs/index.html</span>](https://conda.io/docs/index.html)): Cutadapt \[1\] for adapter trimming and short read removal, FLASH \[2\] for merging paired-end reads, BWA \[3\] for mapping to a reference genome and SAMtools \[4\] for sorting, quality filtering and duplicate removal.
+The BEARCAVE distribution includes all necessary scripts and will automatically download and install the necessary software via the Miniconda3 package and environment manager ([<span class="underline">https://docs.conda.io/en/latest/miniconda.html</span>](https://docs.conda.io/en/latest/miniconda.html)): Cutadapt \[1\] for adapter trimming and short read removal, FLASH \[2\] for merging paired-end reads, BWA \[3\] for mapping to a reference genome and SAMtools \[4\] for sorting, quality filtering and duplicate removal.
 It therefore can be easily used on multiple servers or systems, while ensuring